 In an interview with the American Journal of Transportation, Methwani, speaking from his office in Houston, shares insights into men’s apparel logistics and suggests four key attributes from India that Americans might smartly apply to their professional and personal lives.

+How is The Men’s Wearhouse meeting supply chain challenges associated with your company’s $1.8 billion acquisition of Jos.
+A. Bank?
 We understand that supply chain function plays a critical role in ensuring the success of any union of two or more companies.
 Our company has invested meaningful resources to strategically analyze both companies’ network and identified the most advanced technologies available to design a next-generation supply chain network which will ensure delivery of world-class service to our customers.

 By the way, did you know that our suits speak?
 They speak our vision of providing the world-class service to our customers and each other.
 We are one of the very few retailers in the country who still moves tailored product on hanger from end-to-end, supplier to customer, so it’s delivered to customer without even a minute wrinkle.